s-KaiNet/spfx-fast-serve/README.md

 - `openUrl` - string, default `undefined`, which url to open.
 If empty, no url will be opened
 - `loggingLevel` - string, default `normal`, valid values are `"minimal", "normal", "detailed"`. `minimal` notifies about errors and new builds only, `normal` adds bundle information, `detailed` adds details about each bundle.
 - `fullScreenErrors` - boolean, default `true`, whether to show full-screen (overlay) errors.
 Corresponds to [webpack's dev server overlay](https://webpack.js.org/configuration/dev-server/#devserveroverlay)
-- `hotRefresh` - *[SPFx 1.12+]* boolean, default `false`.
+- `hotRefresh` - boolean, default `false`.
 When `true` enables webpack's [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) (HMR).
 This features is considered as experimental meaning that you can try and use  if it works well for your project.
-Read [more here](/docs/HMR.md) on how to properly configure SPFx to work with HMR.
+Read [more here](/docs/HMR.md)
 - `eslint` - boolean, for SPFx `1.15` and onwards, the default value is  `true`, because `1.15+` supports ESLint natively.
 For the earlier versions the default is `false`.
 When `true`, adds [eslint-webpack-plugin](https://github.com/webpack-contrib/eslint-webpack-plugin) to lint your code with `lintDirtyModulesOnly:true` option for performance.
 If you're running on the SPFx earlier than `1.15`, you should read [this doc](/docs/ESLint.md) and configure ESLint explicitly.
 - `reactProfiling` - *[SPFx 1.13+]* boolean, default `false`.
 When `true`, enables react profiling mode through [React Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 By default profiling doesn't work in SPFx solutions (even in dev mode).
 - `containers` - *[SPFx 1.13+]* boolean, by default `fast-serve` automatically detects containerized environment (like Docker) and applies needed configuration.
 But if it doesn't work for you, you can explicitly disable or enable support for containers using this option.